“Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.” – Agile Manifesto

 In Scrum, we have discovered something in the middle is far more effective: “T-shaped” people, aka the “Generalizing Specialist”.
 That’s a mouthful.
-A generalising specialist is very good at one or two skills areas, but can also possesses working knowledge to help out in some others.
+A generalizing specialist is very good at one or two skills areas, but can also possess working knowledge to help out in some others.

 There are many advantages and rewards to developing T-shaped individuals in the team.
 These include:

 - They reduce how often the organization is constrained by bottlenecks.
 (Example: Toyota trains employees to handle multiple stations, so they can contribute where the workload requires.)

 - They are stuck less often waiting for other teams (aka external dependencies).

 - They are predisposed to share knowledge across the team, increasing the lottery/bus number (i.e. The number of team members we would have to lose – they win the lottery or get hit by a bus – before our project stalls due to lack of knowledge ).